rcandell/tesim/README.md

-# Tennessee Eastman HIL Simulator
+# Tennessee Eastman Chemical Reactor Process HIL Simulator
 This computer code contains the Tennessee Eastman (TESIM) chemical process model to be simulated using hardware-based simulation approaches.
 The code is optimized for wireless system integration as a part of the NIST Industrial Wireless project.
 This code allows for integration with external sensor and actuator equipment and the evaluation of operational performance under different wireless scenarios.

 The TESIM simulator